mr-CJ-ams/OptiMark/README.md

 • It then processes each section to split the image into individual parts, each representing a question.

-• The system calculates the selected answers for each part/question based on the user's choice (A, B, or C).
+• The system calculates the selected answers for each part/question based on the user's choice (A, B, C, D, or E).

 • The user can press the "Unfreeze" button to unfreeze the webcam and continue taking the test.